Pomodoro Technique: What is It and How it Works

 If you’re still in doubt about whether this technique works or not, here are some of the reasons we believe it does:

-• Knowing that you only have 25 minutes to work on a task before taking a break might install a sense of urgency
+• Knowing that you only have 25 minutes to work on a big project before taking a break installs a sense of urgency

-• You’re more likely to focus completely in those 25 minutes because you know they’re followed by 5 minutes during which you can do whatever you want
+• You’re more likely to focus completely in those 25 minutes because you know they’re followed by 5 minutes during which you can relax before your next session

-• It will force you to add more structure to your workday, making everything easier and smoother
+• It will force you to add more structure to your workday, making everything easier and smoother, while

 • Getting started on a big task can sometimes take some effort and feel daunting, which is why many people procrastinate.
-Deciding that you’ll work on it for only 25 minutes before taking a break makes it a lot easier and less scary
+Deciding that you’ll work on it for only 25 minutes before having a shot pause makes it a lot easier and less scary.

 The Pomodoro technique can do great wonders if you struggle with procrastination and have a hard time focusing on your tasks for a long period of time.

-Basically, we can say that Pomodoro is useful for everyone: project managers, teams, developers, web designers, SEOs, team leaders, and even in your personal life.
+Basically, we can say that Pomodoro is useful for everyone, whether you’re a: project manager, freelance writer, developer, web designer, team leader, and even in your personal life, when writing on your site a blog post.

 How to follow the Pomodoro technique?